BRMilev22/Bookbite/README.md

 # BookBite - Restaurant Reservation System 🍽️

-BookBite is a comprehensive restaurant reservation system featuring email confirmation workflows, user authentication, and modern web technologies.
-The system consists of a robust C++ backend using the Crow framework and a responsive Node.js/Express frontend with EJS templating.
+BookBite is a comprehensive restaurant reservation system featuring email confirmation workflows, user authentication, and modern cross-platform technologies.
+The system consists of a robust C++ backend using the Crow framework, a responsive Node.js/Express web frontend with EJS templating, and a native iOS SwiftUI mobile application that provides a seamless mobile-first experience.

 ## 🌟 Features